Kawaki: Reception

-Nevertheless, the reviewer found that Kawaki's cold demeanor fades in narrative time the more he interacts with the Uzumaki family, resulting in interesting calm chapters, most notably with Naruto when he asks him to train him to become a ninja.
-As a result, Manga News found that since his introduction his character made a major impact to the narrative rather than the actual protagonist, Boruto.
+Critics appreciated Kawaki's character development as he interacts with the Uzumaki family, as his cold demeanor starts to mellow, most notably when he asks Naruto to train him to become a ninja.
+As a result, Manga News found that since his introduction, Kawaki's character development played a more major role in the narrative than that of the actual protagonist, Boruto.
 FandomPost agreed, claiming Kawaki's introduction to ninjutsu and bonds with the Uzumaki family to be the highlight of the manga's ninth as the young man wishes to be taught by Naruto.
-IGN also found Kawaki's relationship with Naruto as endearing as he was willing to return to Jigen if he does not harm the Hokage, whom the writer compared to the one of an actual father.
-When Naruto and Sasuke are defeated by Kara, IGN looked forward to Kawaki and Boruto's actions to protect the Hokage, noting their Karma seals might be explored in the future to give them new powers even though the antagonists are aware of such power and are using them.
+IGN also found Kawaki's relationship with Naruto as endearing as he was willing to return to Jigen if he does not harm the Hokage, whom they described as his 'actual' father.
+When Naruto and Sasuke are defeated by Kara, IGN looked forward to Kawaki and Boruto's actions to protect the Hokage, noting their Karma seals might be explored in the future to give them new powers, even though the antagonists are aware of such power and are using them.
 Crunchyroll regarded Kawaki as one of the most likable teenagers in anime due to how, despite starting as a rebellious antisocial youth, he quickly becomes more caring with the Uzumaki family when Naruto decides to take care of him.

 Game designer Hiroshi Matsuyama from CyberConnect2 praised the debut of Kawaki in the manga due to his involvement in the narrative as well as the fight sequences he takes part of.
-Matsuyama also praised how Ikemoto designed Kawaki, finding the illustration of him in the cover of the series' seventh manga volume striking.
+Matsuyama also praised Ikemoto's design of Kawaki, finding the illustration of him in the cover of the series' seventh manga volume striking.
 In poll from 2021, Kawaki was voted as the seventh best character from Boruto: Naruto Next Generations.
 Kawaki's fight with Garo was also listed as the best anime fight from 2021 by Crunchyroll.
+Tata Ardiansyah from Syarif Hidayatullah State Islamic University Jakarta praised how Pierrot created new episodes for Kawaki as it develops more his social life alongside his family while becoming a ninja.